Business owners need to think bigger when it comes to local SEO because it’s a tight market.

 Create listings on all the major local directories such as:

-• Google Plus
+• Google my Business

 You can use a service such as Bright Local to get quickly listed on the mainstream directories or go through and manually add the posts yourself.
 You’ll need to inspect them routinely to ensure the NAP is correct and make updates especially if the business adds a location or something changes like the phone number.
 Fixing inaccurate listings is time-consuming, but well worth the effort.